The Most Costly Claims and Commodities: What Are They and How Should You Handle Them?

 Costly cargo claims happen when you least expect it.
 Confirm the value of each load and ask your customer what specific instructions and expectations they may have for unique cargo.

 Finally, communicate those requirements, in writing, to the carrier.
-Most importantly, entrust your customer's high-risk and/or high-value loads to a reliable carrier that you've worked with before.
+Be sure to entrust your customer's high-risk and/or high-value loads to a reliable carrier that you've worked with previously.